GreyGnome/KivyDnD/README.md

 widgets during a copy-and-drag operation.
 See the below, and the Release Notes, for more information.
 The code now stored on Github includes these changes.

-KivyDnD is a Python library for the Kivy framework that enables drag-n-drop of widgets.
+KivyDnD is a Python library for the Kivy framework that enables drag-n-drop of widgets within your Kivy app (within an app only, not with any other applications running on your device).
 Source code is here: https://github.com/GreyGnome/KivyDnD .

 This work is an update of Pavel Kostelnik's master thesis code found on: http://kostasprogramming.blogspot.com/2012/10/kivy-framework-drag-n-drop-widget.html He did a great job and created a solid foundation.
-I needed a drag-and-drop framework and decided to build on his work.
-While doing this, I found Pavel and he agreed to release the library under the Apache 2.0 license.
+Pavel agreed to release the library under the Apache 2.0 license.

 Additional coding by Edvardas Dlugauskas: Significant restructuring of the project,